dhruvp/math-blog/_posts/2019-02-25-eigenvectors.md

     In the notation of basis $B$, ${\begin{bmatrix} \textcolor{blue}{3} \\ \textcolor{#228B22}{4} \end{bmatrix}}_{B}$ means $3$ units of $\textcolor{blue}{\begin{bmatrix} 1 \\ 0 \end{bmatrix}}$ and $4$ units of $\textcolor{#228B22}{\begin{bmatrix} 1 \\ 1 \end{bmatrix}}$ giving us point $P_{B}$.
 </p>

-What's happened is that changing the underlying axes, has changed the location of $P$ even though it's still called $(3, 4)$.
+By changing the underlying axes, we changed the location of $P$ even though it's still called $(3, 4)$.
 You can see this below:

 <p class='image-block'>
     <img src='/public/images/point_movement.gif' />